 The rules and procedures specific for the secure version of TB Ranging does not apply to Passive Location Ranging.

-For example, the following subclauses dealing with secure features of TB ranging do not apply to Passive Location Ranging:

-11.22.6.3.4 (“Secure LTF measurement setup”)

 The RSTA uses the ‘Passive Location Ranging’ Ranging Trigger Subtype for its sounding trigger frames.

 The ISTAs use HE Ranging NDP PPDUs for its I2R NDPs

-The ISTAs does not use the Location Measurement Report for reporting of its measurements but instead uses the ISTA Passive Location Measurement Report frame for this purpose, with its associated different measurements.
+The ISTAs does not use the Location Measurement Report frame for reporting of ISTA2RSTA LMR but instead uses the ISTA Passive Location Measurement Report frame for this purpose, with its associated different measurements.

-The RSTA send the Primus and Secundus broadcast frames as specified.
+The RSTA send the Primus and Secundus RSTA Broadcast Passive Location Measurement Report frames at the end of the measurement reporting phase.

 The number of spatial streams (NSTS) for passive location ranging is limited to max 4.

 The Passive Location Ranging mode consists of ranging exchanges between an RSTA and a set of ISTAs.
-These ranging exchanges and associated measurement reporting are set up such that an arbitrary STA can listen in to them and use the ranging exchanges and reported ranging measurements to estimate its differential distance to pairs or sets consisting of the RSTA and/or one or more ISTAs.
+These ranging exchanges and associated measurement reporting are set up such that an arbitrary STA can listen in to them and use the ranging exchanges and reported ranging measurements to estimate its differential distance to pairs formed by RSTAs and/or ISTAs.
 The listening STA, a ‘passive’ STA or PSTA, is not itself an active transmitting participant in the ranging exchange.
-That is, the PSTA can passively estimate its differential distances to the RTA and the ISTAs pairs.
+That is, the PSTA can passively estimate its differential distances to the pairs of RSTAs and/or ISTAs.
+See Subclause 11.22.6.4.8.3 (Passive TB ranging measurement sounding phase) for a detailing of how this differential distance can be calculated.
 It can then use these differential distances together with knowledge of the RSTA and ISTA locations to estimates its own location.

-The RSTA centric Scheduling for Passive Location Ranging operation operates as the RSTA centric Scheduling for TB Ranging operation referred to in subclause 11.22.6.1.1 (RSTA scheduled operation overview).
+The RSTA centric Scheduling for Passive Location Ranging operation operates as the RSTA centric Scheduling for TB Ranging operation referred to in subclause 11.22.6.1.1 (EDCA based Ranging and TB Ranging overview).
 The availability window is here referred to as a Passive Location Ranging Availability window.
 The Passive Location Ranging is scheduled by the RSTA in an availability window used for passive location.

 In order to announce the scheduling and parameters of the availability window for passive location ranging the RSTA includes an RSTA Availability Element (see subclause 9.4.2.278 (RSTA Availability Window element)) in its beacon frame (see subclause 9.3.3.3 (Beacon frame format)).
-Here the RSTA Availability Window element contains a single Availability Window Information field with the Passive Location Ranging Availability Window bit is set to 1. (#1646)
+Here the RSTA Availability Window element contains a single Availability Window Information field with the Passive Location Ranging Availability Window bit is set to 1 and with the Passive TB Ranging parameters subfield included. (#1646)

-The purpose of the announcement of the availability window for the passive location ranging is to 2 enable PSTAs to listen to the Passive Location Ranging exchanges that are occurring there.
+The purpose of the announcement of the availability window for the passive location ranging is to enable PSTAs to listen to the Passive Location Ranging exchanges that are occurring there.